brunetton/GitlabTimesync/README.md

 # Limitations

-This scripts is limited to mono-project Gitlab; ie all issues must belong to the same Gitlab project.
+This scripts is limited to mono-project Gitlab; ie all issues must belong to the same Gitlab project (see below for ideas for the future)

 # Installation